adambray/Spellr/README.md

 	my_config = Speller::Config.new("en_US")

-You can then set any additional configuration options using set_value:
+You can then set any additional configuration options:

-	my_config.set_value("ignore-case", "true")
+	my_config["ignore-case"] = "true"

+To retrieve configuration options:

+	my_config["ignore-case"]    # returns 'true'

 *For info on what options are available, see the [GNU ASpell Documentation](http://aspell.net/man-html/The-Options.html)*